layer5io/istio-service-mesh-workshop/lab-7/README.md

 ---
 ```

-Now if we login as user `jason` you will be able to see data from reviews v2.
+Now if we login as your user, you will be able to see data from reviews v2.
 While if you NOT logged in or logged in as a different user, you will see data from `reviews` v1.

 ## 7.3 Canary Testing - Traffic Shifting